ayoayco/web-component-base/README.md

 Define behavior when certain events in the component's life cycle is triggered by providing hook methods

 ### onInit()
-- gets triggered when the component is connected to the DOM
+- triggered when the component is connected to the DOM
 - best for setting up the component

 ```js